zsparal/api-documentation/source/reference/reseller-api/account-claim.rst

 The account-claim method can be used to link an existing Mollie account to your own.

-You then become the reseller of this account, and it will appear in the list of merchants you have brought in.
-The account will receive the same iDEAL rate as your other merchants.
-You will also receive a partner commission for bringing in this merchant.
+You then become the reseller of this account, and it will appear in the list of merchants you have referred.
+The account will receive the same payment method rate as your other merchants.
+You will also receive a partner commission for referring the merchant.

 Parameters
 ----------